 In regard to the doctrine of election unto salvation, there’s two different views of understanding:

-Election based on faith (Arminian): God chooses to save anyone who decides to receive Christ as Lord and Savior.
+Election based on free will (Arminian): God chooses to save anyone who decides to receive Christ as Lord and Savior.
 Christ died for every individual who comes into the world, and that salvation is available to everyone who hears the gospel message.
 Those who hear the gospel are not only given grace to see and understand it (in varying degrees), but also given a choice to receive it or reject it.
 The Holy Spirit convicts sinners, opens their eyes to the truth and frees their will — which enables them to either believe in Christ as Lord and Savior, or to reject Him.
 In other words, God’s saving grace is resistible; they can refuse to believe.

 This is known as conditional election, where election is based or conditioned on faith, where the sinner has the freedom to choose to receive Christ or to reject Him.
 When a sinner believes in Christ as Lord and Savior, then God chooses to save the believing sinner.

 Election based on God’s Choosing (Calvinist): God chooses to save certain individuals, foreknown and chosen by God before the world was created (Eph 1:4; Ro 9:29-30).
 This is known as Unconditional Sovereign Election.
 Christ died only for the elect, those specifically chosen by God for salvation.
 At some point, God intervenes in their lives and draws them to Christ.
 He enables them to see and understand the truth, and grants them the gift of faith where they willingly receive Christ as Lord and Savior.
 Everyone who is drawn to Christ, receives Christ.
-In other words, God’s saving grace is irresistible.
+In other words, God’s saving grace is “irresistible.”
 However, this is not something that is forced upon a person, but it’s the type of response that a sheep has to their shepherd when he calls them.
 They know the voice of their shepherd, and willingly and naturally follow.

 This is a hotly debated subject among Christians, and we’re all in one of the two camps described above — with one exception: there are a minority of Christians who believe that Christ not only died for everyone, but that everyone will be saved through Him — everyone throughout history.
 This is known as universalism.
 This is not what the Bible teaches.
 Proponents of universalism are nothing more than a fringe group, who are out step with historical Christianity.